 - recreation grounds at both Chinley and Buxworth together with their respective children's playgrounds and football fields and also cycle & skatepark facilities at Chinley;

-- Stubbins Park Local Nature Reserve for which the Friends of Chinley Park formulate management proposals which they then assist with through regular working parties;
+- Chinley Park Local Nature Reserve, off Stubbins Lane, for which the Friends of Chinley Park formulate management proposals which they then assist with through regular working parties;

-- allotment sites at both Chinley and Buxworth, with those at Chinley managed by the Chinley Allotment Association;
+- allotment sites at both Chinley and Buxworth, managed by their own Allotment Associations;

 - Squirrel Green (previously a bowling green) in the centre of Chinley;

 - and also a small parcel of land in Wash village.